Fencehouses railway station: History

 The station was opened in August 1841 by the Durham Junction Railway.
 It was situated near the north of the level crossing on Station Avenue.
 Goods sidings were behind the down platform, while more sidings were behind the up platform, branching off to a mineral depot.
 Adjacent to the station was also a goods shed with a track running through as well as cattle pens and a loading dock to the south.
 The goods handled at the station were tar and livestock.
-The station was initially a stop on the passenger service between and Oakwellgate in Gateshead but on 19 June 1844, southbound services to were diverted to and along the newly constructed Newcastle & Darlington Junction Railway.
+The station was initially a stop on the passenger service between and Oakwellgate in Gateshead but on 19 June 1844, southbound services to were diverted to and along the newly constructed Newcastle and Darlington Junction Railway.
 Further extensions to this route ultimately led to creation of the Leamside line.

 By 1951, passenger bookings had fallen sharply from 141,237 to 21,340.
 The Beeching Report dealt severely with the County Durham area of railways, leaving only one passenger service running at 5:01 am.
 Passenger services were withdrawn on 4 May 1964 and goods traffic followed a month later on 1 June 1964.
 It was still used for Miners' Gala trains until 18 July 1964.